lilt/alignment-scripts/README.md

 # alignment-scripts
-Scripts to preprocess training and test data and to run fast_align and giza
+Scripts to preprocess training and test data for alignment experiments and to run fast_align and giza

 # Goals
 * Make preprocessing of training corpora automatic, easy to use and reproducible